 Many are still hardly scarred by the ravages of time.
 They continue beautifying the chapel making one wonder how stunning the walls must have looked centuries ago.

-Above the chapel floor of Castle Tirol looms a larger-than-life Crucifixion scene.
+Above the chapel floor of Tyrol Castle looms a larger-than-life Crucifixion scene.
 Crafted in1330, it is one of the most impressive works of medieval art we have ever seen.

 Steps in the chapel climb to the upper chamber where you can admire the detail achieved by the artist at eye level.
 You will see firsthand why these sculptures are a priceless treasure of South Tyrol.

 The castle is also home to the South Tyrolean Museum of History and Culture.
 The exhibits cover multiple levels in the castle and provide an intriguing overview of the history of South Tyrol from its earliest beginnings to the modern era.